Azure/ADLAwithR-GettingStarted/README.md

 # Getting Started with using ADLA with R - A Tutorial
-by @Shaheen_Gauher

 Welcome to ***Getting Started with using ADLA with R*** tutorial!
 This tutorial is in the form of short exercises to help Data Scientists get started with using Azure Data Lake Analytics (ADLA) with R for Data Science work.
 In the [**tutorial**](/Tutorial/) folder above you will find a set of exercises with usql and R scripts with description of the exercise.
 In the [advanced](/Tutorial/Advanced/) folder under tutorial you will find some more complex examples.
 Below you will find a brief review of ADLA and USQL.
 I will also outline steps for deploying R code and to get started using Azure CLI.